Temple of Augustus and Rome

 The Temple of Augustus and Rome is an augusteum located in the Altındağ district of Ankara.
-It is thought to have been built around 25–20 AD.
+It is thought to have been built around 25–20 BC.
 Besides being one of the most important Roman-period ruins in the city, it is also known for the Monumentum Ancyranum.
 This is an inscription about the works of Augustus, who was considered the first Roman emperor.
-It is the most complete copy of Res Gestae Divi Augusti that has survived to the present day, as the original in Rome had disappeared.
+It is the most complete copy of Res Gestae Divi Augusti that has survived to the present day, even as the original in Rome had disappeared.

 History

 An earlier, 2nd century BCE Phrygian temple on the site was destroyed.

 The Augusteum was built between 25–20 BC after the conquest of central Anatolia by the Roman Empire and the formation of the Galatia province, with Ancyra as its administrative capital.

-It was reintroduced to the western world by Ogier Ghiselin de Busbecq, ambassador of Ferdinand of Austria, to the Sultan Suleyman the Magnificent (1555–1562) at Amasia in Asia Minor.
-Busbecq first read the inscription and identified its origin from his reading of Suetonius; he published a copy of parts of it in his Turkish Letters.
+It was reintroduced to the western world by Antun Vrančić, ambassador of Ferdinand of Austria, to the Sultan Suleyman the Magnificent (1555–1562) at Amasia in Asia Minor.
+Vrančić first read the inscription and identified its origin from his reading of Suetonius.

 Only the side walls and the ornamented door frame remain; the positions of six columns can still be recognized.

 Monumentum Ancyranum

-After the death of Augustus in AD 14, a copy of the text of the Res Gestae Divi Augusti was inscribed on both walls inside the pronaos in Latin, with a Greek translation on an exterior wall of the cella.
+After the death of Augustus in AD 14, a copy of the text of the Res Gestae Divi Augusti was inscribed on both walls inside the pronaos in Latin (beginning on the north wall and finishing on the south) with a Greek translation on an exterior wall of the cella.

 The inscriptions are the primary surviving source of the text, since the original inscription on bronze pillars in front of the Mausoleum of Augustus in Rome has long been lost, and two other surviving inscriptions of the text are incomplete.
 Squeezes of the Monumentum Ancyrum were obtained by the Cornell Expedition in 1907–1908, and have been the basis for epigraphic study including by the epigrapher Mariana McCaulley.